netxms/netxms-doc/admin/database-monitoring.rst

 will be described how to configure and use this subagents.
 Besides this there is opportunity to monitor also other types of databases supported by |product_name|
-server(:ref:`link to supported database list<supported-db-list>`) using database query suabgent as this databases support receiving performance parameters using queries.
+server(:ref:`link to supported database list<supported-db-list>`) using database query subagent as this databases support receiving performance parameters using queries.
 This subagent details are described in :ref:`dbquery` chapter.

 .. _oracle-subagent: